 Forecasts updated 4 December 2020 reflecting data ending October 2020.

 Source: FRED: Arkansas data = ARPHCI and US data = USPHCI and author’s calculations.

 Arkansas total non-farm employment is closely aligned with U.S. payroll employment.
 In an analysis (not shown) 99.9% of the variation in Arkansas employment is explained by the variation in U.S. payroll employment and the historical values of Arkansas’ non-farm employment.
 Conclusion: As U.S. payroll employment moves up and down, so goes Arkansas’ employment.

 Forecasts of Arkansas’ expected total payroll employment can be shown as the 12 month % change.
-The graphic pattern shows a steady decline in the 12 month percentage change from January 2016 thru August 2018.
-Since then, the 12 month percentage change has trended up until September 2019.
-The forecast for the next six months is a constant increase of about 1,200.
+The graphic pattern shows a steady 12 month percentage change from January 2016 thru December 2018.
+Since then, the 12 month percentage change has trended down until April 2020.

 SOURCE: FRED, series = ARNA, seasonally adjusted